CBI books AirAsia CEO Tony Fernandes, others for corruption

 -

-In a major setback for the Tatas, the Central Bureau of Investigation (CBI) has indicted top executives of Tata Sons and the group’s airline company AirAsia Bhd for trying to bribe government officials in order to subvert aviation laws of the country for their venture AirAsia India.
+In a major setback for the Tatas, the Central Bureau of Investigation (CBI) has indicted top executives of Tata Sons and the airline company AirAsia Bhd for trying to bribe government officials in order to subvert aviation laws of the country for their venture AirAsia India.

-The agency on Tuesday named Tony Fernandes, group CEO of AirAsia, Bo Lingam, former deputy group CEO of AirAsia Bhd, and R Venkataramanan, managing trustee at Tata Trusts (AirAsia, AirAsia Bhd and Tata Trusts together own 66 per cent of Tata Sons) in the FIR, alleging they paid money to middlemen for bribes to known public servants and others for securing air operator’s permit and for operation of international scheduled air transport services.
+The agency on Tuesday named Tony Fernandes, group CEO of AirAsia, Bo Lingam, former deputy group CEO of AirAsia Bhd, and R Venkataramanan, managing trustee at Tata Trusts in the FIR, alleging they paid money to middlemen for bribes to known public servants and others for securing air operator’s permit and for operation of international scheduled air transport services.
 Venkatramanan, director at AirAsia India, holds 1.5 per cent in the firm.
 The middlemen named in the FIR are Travel Food owner Sunil Kapoor, aviation consultant Deepak Talwar, director of Singapore-based SNR Trading Rajendra Dubey and Venkataramanan.

 The FIR alleges the duo tried to bribe government officials for amending the 5/20 rule so that AirAsia India could become eligible to fly international from the first day.
 The 5/20 rule mandates that an airline should have 20 aircraft and be in business for five years to become eligible to fly abroad.